eygres/athome/README.md

   * ATHome.lu: ```scrapy crawl athome-dir```
   * Immotop: ```scrapy crawl immotop```

-* Before starting change the URL in respective spider's directory to the one you need -> start_url = "search url from a browser"
+* Before starting change the URL in respective spiders in ```/athome/spiders/``` directory to the one you need in variable start_url = "search url from a browser"